pnp/powershell/documentation/Get-PnPAzureADGroupOwner.md

 ## DESCRIPTION

-Allows to list owners from given Azure Active Directory group.
+Allows to list owners from a given Azure Active Directory group.
 This can be a security, distribution or Microsoft 365 group.

 ## EXAMPLES